Huverz/Two-Bit/README.md

 22-Checks if its two arguments, or pushed and its argument, are not equal, returning 1 for true, and 0 for false

-23-Checks if its first argument is greater than its second argument, or pushed if there is no second argument, returning 1 for true, and
-0 for false
+23-Checks if its first argument is greater than its second argument, or pushed if there is no second argument, returning 1 for true, and 0 for false

 31-Checks if its first argument is less than its second argument, or pushed if there is no second argument, returning 1 for true, and 0 for false

+32-Pushes the value at the indice of Array equal to its argument.
+Can also be used as an arugment, to give the value at the index of Array equal to its argument.

+33-Prepends numbers for arguments.

 More coming soon!